Winona LaDuke: Political career, 1996-2016

-WELRP has worked to revive cultivation and harvesting of wild rice, a traditional Ojibwe food.
-It produces and sells traditional foods and crafts through its label, Native Harvest.

-Honor the Earth

-Honor the Earth is a national advocacy group encouraging public support and funding for Native environmental groups.
-It works nationally and internationally on issues of climate change, renewable energy, sustainable development, food systems and environmental justice.
-Members of Honor the Earth were active in the Dakota Access Pipeline protests.

 Hemp activism

-LaDuke operates a 40-acre (16 ha) industrial hemp farm on the White Earth Indian Reservation, growing hemp varieties from different regions of the world, vegetables and tobacco.
+As of 2018, LaDuke operated a 40-acre (16 ha) industrial hemp farm on the White Earth Indian Reservation, growing hemp varieties from different regions of the world, vegetables and tobacco.
 She has said that she turned to industrial hemp farming after being urged to investigate the practice for several years and advocates its potential to turn the American economy away from fossil fuels.
 LaDuke has promoted the growth of both marijuana and industrial hemp on Indigenous tribal lands for financial profit and the localization of the economy.
 Her position can be considered controversial given experiences of other reservations, such as the Oglala Sioux Tribe, who were raided by the DEA in relation to hemp farming.

-Marriage
+Personal life

-In 1988, LaDuke married Cree Randy Kapashesit of Moose Factory, Ontario, Canada.
-They separated in 1992.
+In 1988, LaDuke married Randy Kapashesit of Moose Factory, Ontario, Canada.
+They had two children before separating in 1992.
+Their daughter, Waseyabin, is on the staff of the Giiwedinong Treaty Rights and Culture Museum that opened in Park Rapids, Minnesota in 2023.
+Their son, Ajuawak, is a writer, actor, and director known for his appearances in Indian Horse, Ahockalypse, Once Upon A River, and Indian Road Trip.

+LaDuke's third biological child, with her partner Kevin Gasco, was born in 1999, and she also has three adopted children.
+On November 9, 2008, LaDuke's house in Ponsford, Minnesota, burned down while she was in Boston.
+No one was injured, but all her personal property burned, including her extensive library and Indigenous art and artifact collection.